History of MBPchurch

 Election of Current Pastor

 On September 7th, 2014, MBPchurch elected Jared Pugh as its new pastor.
 His vision for this church is to see it grow to a multi-generational, multi-cultural, spirit-filled and spirit-led church.
-His mantra for this church is Faith, Family, and Purpose.
+The core values of this church is Live, Love, Serve, and Go.
 Through this vision we believe God will bring this church to new heights and allow us to be a bright light for this city.

 The history of MBPchurch is a rich one, and for that we give glory to God!